 Instructions and Requirements

-- Demonstrate need for the project
+Demonstrate need for the project.

-Specify how the proposed project for the fellow fits laboratory strategic objectives and will benefit laboratory practices
+Specify how the proposed project for the fellow fits laboratory strategic objectives and will benefit laboratory practices.

-Describe state public health laboratory and/or program involvement (for CDC applicants)
+Describe state public health laboratory and/or program involvement (for CDC applicants).

-All project proposals should include clear timelines and defined objectives and describe how hosting the fellow will integrate with and advance programmatic activities
+All project proposals should include clear timelines and defined objectives and describe how hosting the fellow will integrate with and advance programmatic activities.

-Allow the fellow sufficient time away from the proposed laboratory-specific work to participate in APHL-led distance-based training and learning activities to achieve proficiency in select public health laboratory core competencies
+Allow the fellow sufficient time away from the proposed laboratory-specific work to participate in APHL-led distance-based training and learning activities to achieve proficiency in select public health laboratory core competencies.

-Supply the fellow with appropriate office and laboratory space, facilities, technical and clerical support (including an email account), travel to a state public health facility or CDC (if applicable) and access to necessary equipment and personnel as needed for the fellow to implement program requirements
+Supply the fellow with appropriate office and laboratory space, facilities, technical and clerical support (including an email account), travel to a state public health facility or CDC (if applicable) and access to necessary equipment and personnel as needed for the fellow to implement program requirements.

-- Designate a mentor and provide administrative and programmatic support.
+Designate a mentor and provide administrative and programmatic support.
 Host laboratories will assign the fellow a mentor who will outline the objectives of each fellow's assigned project(s) and provide guidance for the duration of the program.
-The assigned mentor at the host laboratory and be responsible for the development of the fellow.
+The assigned mentor at the host laboratory will be responsible for the development of the fellow.

-Be a full-time employee
+Be a full-time employee.

-- Hold a supervisory level position as an infectious disease laboratorian or other public health role
+Hold a supervisory level position as an infectious disease laboratorian or other public health role.

-Have research or training experience/goals complimentary to the fellow's project
+Have research or training experience/goals complimentary to the fellow's project.

-Be available and accessible for the duration of the program
+Be available and accessible for the duration of the program.

-Meet weekly with the fellow to review progress
+Meet weekly with the fellow to review progress.

-Provide a realistic appraisal of the fellow's goals and performance based on objectives agreed upon at the beginning of the assignment
+Provide a realistic appraisal of the fellow's goals and performance based on objectives agreed upon at the beginning of the assignment.

 Provide constructive criticism and enthusiastic support to the fellow.

-- Provide semi-annual reports to APHL and CDC fellowship leads on the fellow's performance in the laboratory and on his or her progress with the designated project
+Provide semi-annual reports to APHL and CDC fellowship leads on the fellow's performance in the laboratory and on his or her progress with the designated project.

 Application and Selection Process